amorales187/DH150/Assignments/A02/README.md

 User control and  freedom  | cannot edit/make changes/delete a report after it has been submitted  | Edit/make a change in a submitted report  |
 Flexibility  | difficult to search for other reports because cannot filter with multiple criteria  | Search for a report by filtering with multiple criteria  |

 **Process of the Usability Test:**
-Introduction
+* Introduction
-Informed Consent
+* Informed Consent
-Background Questions
+* Background Questions
-Pre-Test Questions
+* Pre-Test Questions
-Task Scenarios
+* Task Scenarios
+* Post-Test Questionnaire
+* System Usability Scale (SUS)
+* Product Satisfaction Card
+* Demographics

 I used an app called Mirroring to display my phone screen on my laptop.
 I used QuickTime Player to video record the user and myself, as well as record my laptop screen with the phone screen and video recording.
+I stopped the recording at the demographics section and thanked her for her time afterwards.

 ## Purpose of Usability Testing